-Introduction: IR Communication in Swarming Robotics for Search and Rescue
+Introduction: IR Communication in Swarming Robots for Search & Rescue

 The IR Communication robots are a swarm and will work around the physical barrier making communication between the surface and underneath the surface possible.
 The robots are capable of signaling a red, yellow, or green LED individually.
 Red signifies that a zone is dangerous.
 Yellow signifies that a zone is to passable with caution.
 Green means that the zone is most likely for a rescuer to revisit for survivors.
 This will enable the survivors to be closer together and more probable to being rescued because the rescuers will have a better knowledge of where the survivors are located.